Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Subjective Satisficing: Algorithm and Convergence Result

+We now present Algorithm~\ref{algo:main}, a win-stay, lose-shift algorithm that does not rely on non-local information and does not require the many agents of the system to use identical policies during learning.
+As such, Algorithm~\ref{algo:main} is suitable for online, decentralized learning applications in large-scale systems, where agents have a limited understanding of the system.

-In this section, we present Algorithm~\ref{algo:main}, a decentralized learning algorithm suitable for playing partially observed $N$-player mean-field games.
-At a high level, Algorithm~\ref{algo:main} is an analog to Algorithm~\ref{algo:oracle}: whereas an oracle provides the subjective function information in Algorithm~\ref{algo:oracle}, here the subjective functions are learned using system feedback.
+At a high level, Algorithm~\ref{algo:main} is a noise-perturbed, learning-based analog of Algorithm~\ref{algo:oracle}.
+Rather than receiving subjective function information from an oracle, here the subjective functions are learned using system feedback.
 The learned subjective functions are then used to estimate whether the agent is (subjectively) $\epsilon$-best-responding.